IMPORTANT NOTE: This article is not a comprehensive list. Your new business idea might fit comfortably into one of these buckets. It might not.

-- If you had a magic wand and could immediately have a successful online business, which business model above would you choose?
+- If you had a magic wand and could immediately have a successful online business model, which of the 10 online business models listed below would you choose?
 Removing all the obstacles, which one feels like the best fit for you?

 - Who in the same business model or niche market could you observe to watch and learn from?
 How would they plan your next business moves?
 Who are the people in business you admire?

 - Let’s say in 10 years you’ve successfully combined 3 of these online business models.
 Which ones do you want them to be?

 I’ve added ten specific online business models and examples broken down for each so you can revisit the bits and pieces.

 But do give the whole list a go if you’re looking to launch a product or business in 2017… there’s a lot to pickup from the 10,000 foot view.